 Please read all rules carefully before entering!

 1. Entrants must be paid-up members of OWFI or full-time students.
 Students must provide verification of student status.
-Membership dues are $15 per year if paid before November 30th ($20 if paid after November 30th) for affiliate club members and $20 per year if paid before November 30th ($25 if paid after November 30th) for members-at-large.
+Membership dues are $20 per year for affiliate club members and $25 per year for members-at-large.

 2. No manuscript that has won a cash prize (1st, 2nd or 3rd) in a previous OWFI contest may be entered again — EVER.